 How much does Cantus cost?

-There are a number of costs associated with participating in Cantus Youth Choirs: tuition, concert apparel, concert tickets and the optional tour.
-As funds allow, Cantus may be able to provide financial aid to qualifying families.
+In addition to tuition, there are a number of fees with participating in Cantus Youth Choirs: concert apparel, concert tickets, extra ensemble fees (optional), and tour (optional).
+As funds allows, Cantus may be able to provide financial aid to qualifying families.

 How do I audition?